Sudan's RSF agrees to US-backed 'cease-fire' talks – DW – 07/24/2024

 "We are ready to engage in these talks constructively and look forward to them being a significant step towards peace, stability, and the establishment of a new Sudanese state based on justice, equality and federal governance," Dagalo added.

-Sudan crisis leaves tens of thousands dead as both sides accused of war crimes
+Sudan crisis leaves tens of thousands dead as UN documents 'disturbing' violations

+The ongoing Sudanese civil war broke out in April last year between the RSF and the Sudanese Armed Forces, led by Abdel-Fattah Burhan.
+The Sudanese army has not yet commented on the US-led cease-fire initiative, which had been announced earlier on Tuesday.

+US State Department spokesperson Matthew Miller told journalists Tuesday that the goal of the talks is to "get the parties back to the table," adding that the dialogue is "the best shot that we have right now at getting a nationwide cessation of violence."

 Both the RSF and the Sudanese Armed Forces have been accused of war crimes, such as indiscriminate attacks on civilian areas.
 The RSF in particular has been accused of carrying out ethnic killings in the Darfur region.